Mercury13/unicodia/Font-Source/Egyptian2/svg-my/rationale.md

 - 13C57: same
 - 13C58: this one has one feather
 - 13C81: rope rather than feather
-- 13C85: loop on the end of perch
+- 13C85: loop on the end of perch: TWO HUNDRED
-- 13C96: no base: TWO HUNDRED
+- 13C96: no base
 - 13C98: feather → loop
 - 13C99: loop on perch
 - 13C9A: bull’s head